kumuluz/kumuluzee-samples/kumuluzee-metrics/README.md

 }
 ```

-### Add a config file
+### Add configuration

-Most of the metrics components can be configured in the configuration file.
+Most of the metrics components can be configured though configuration.
-Here is a sample config file that sets a few service parameters:
+Here is a sample config that sets a few service parameters:

 ```yaml
 kumuluzee: